ericzlmd/arch_install/README.md

 SWAP:
    - [Enter] 2x
-   - Last Sector: +64G (equal to your RAM)
+   - Last Sector: +8G (equal to your RAM)
    - FS code: 8200

 /root:
    - [Enter] 2x
-   - Last Sector: +40G
+   - Last Sector: +60G
    - FS code: 8300 (or leave blank)

 /home:
    - [Enter] 2x
-   - Last Sector: (leave blank to use rest)
+   - Last Sector: (leave blank to use remaining disk space)
    - FS code: 8300 (or leave blank)

 Enter ```p``` to print all the partition made.
 Then ```w``` to write the partition on disk permanently.